ga4gh/vrs/schema/vrs/def/SequenceTerminus.rst

 **Computational Definition**

-A measure of the copies of a :ref:`Location` within a system (e.g. genome, cell, etc.)
+The `SequenceTerminus` data class provides a structure for describing the end (terminus) of a sequence.
+Structurally similar to Adjacency but the linker sequence is not allowed and it removes the unnecessary array structure.

     **Information Model**

-Some CopyNumber attributes are inherited from :ref:`Variation`.
+Some SequenceTerminus attributes are inherited from :ref:`Variation`.

     .. list-table::
        :class: clean-wrap